-- 2. In the Source Virtual Machine field, select a virtual machine from the drop-down list that you want to migrate in a task.
-The virtual machine is relocated with one of these migration types: - When using the VMM Agent for VirtualCenter, Virtual Machine Manager uses dynamic migration. - When using the VMM Agents for ESX, GSX, or Virtual Server, Virtual Machine Manager uses static migration. - 3.
-In the Destination field, select the host to become associated with the migrated virtual machine when this task is executed. - 4.
+A virtual machine is relocated with one of these migration types:

+- When using the VMM Agent for VirtualCenter, VMM uses dynamic migration. - When using the VMM Agents for ESX, GSX, or Virtual Server, VMM uses static migration. - 4.
+In the Destination field, select the host to become associated with the migrated virtual machine when this task is run. - 5.
 Click Close.
-The "Input" window opens. - 5.
-Type the name for the task. - 6.
+A window opens that asks if you want to save changes. - 6.
+Type a name for the saved task. - 7.
 Click OK.